chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 ### SYNOPSIS
 Exports your PowerPass Locker to an encrypted backup file named `powerpass_locker.bin` in the directory specified by the `Path` parameter.
+### DESCRIPTION
+You will be prompted to enter a password to encrypt the locker.
+The password must be between 4 and 32 characters.
 ### PARAMETER Path
 The path where the exported file will go.
 This is mandatory, and this path must exist.
-### PARAMETER Password
-The password to encrypt the PowerPass Locker backup file.
-This must be at least 4 characters and no more than 32.
 ### OUTPUTS
 This cmdlet does not output to the pipeline.
 It creates the file `powerpass_locker.bin` in the target `Path`.
 If the file already exists, you will be prompted to replace it.